Capitol State Forest

 Middle Waddell Campground and Trailhead

 This ORV-oriented campground offers access to Capitol State Forest's 89 miles of motorized trail.
 The campground has 24 campsites and four toilets.
-Campers are required to register on-site.
-After Labor Day, the campground will remain open on a first-come, first-serve basis until Nov.
-30.
+The campground is open from May 1 – November 31 on a first come, first served basis.
+Campers must register upon arrival.
+The camping limit is 7 days total within a 365-day period.

 Directions: Continue west on Waddell Creek Road from Margaret McKenny's entrance for 1.2 miles.
 Turn left .1 miles to the site.
 Get directions.